 Storage and Meal Prep Instructions

-Meal prep: Make this flax seed pudding ahead for up to 4 days.
+Make this flaxseed pudding ahead for up to 4 days.

-If you want to make it fresher, you can also portion out the dry ingredients (the flaxseed and salt), and then only add the wet ingredients (the maple syrup and plant-based milk) 1-2 days before you want to consume it.
+If you want to make it fresher, you can also portion out the dry ingredients (the flaxseed), and then only add the wet ingredients (the maple syrup and plant-based milk) 1-2 days before you want to consume it.

 FAQ